 - Pack a change of clothes for yourself in the diaper bag.

-- During a flare, have shorter outings when possible.
+- During a flare, have shorter outings when you can.

 Get Some Backup

-Having support -- your partner, family, friends, or paid help -- is critical for parents with UC.
+Support -- from a partner, family, friends, or paid help -- is critical for parents with UC.

-Take advantage of a helping hand to grab a nap or step away from the house a while.
-Or have them take your baby on an outing while you stay home.
+Take advantage of a helping hand to grab a nap or to step away from the house a while.
+Ask someone to take your baby on an outing while you stay home.

-"It's a relief for my husband or mother to take our daughter to the park or go to the store for me on a bad day," says Guarnaccia.
+"It's a relief for my husband or mother to take our daughter to the park or go to the store for me on a bad day," Guarnaccia says.